Dante Diosina Jr.

 Maj is a multidisciplinary artist, interior designer, architect, and visionary storyteller devoted to crafting soul-aligned spaces, brand identities, and healing experiences that awaken beauty, truth, and purpose.

-As the heart behind Sitio Arya, she brings together art, ecology, and spirit.
-Her work spans interior design, creative direction, fashion styling, aromatherapy, crafts for healing, and visual storytelling, all rooted in ancestral wisdom, deep healing, and soul remembrance.
-A trained architect and Fine Arts graduate majoring in Interior Design, she also studied fashion at SoFA and carved her creative path independently from a young age.
+As the heart behind Sitio Arya, she weaves art, ecology, and spirit into a living creative practice rooted in ancestral wisdom, deep healing, and soul remembrance.
+Her work moves across interior design, creative direction, fashion styling, aromatherapy, healing crafts, and visual storytelling—each expression guided by reverence for nature, culture, and the unseen threads that connect all life.
+A trained architect and Fine Arts graduate majoring in Interior Design, with further studies in fashion at SoFA, she has shaped her creative path independently from a young age.

-Through Sitio Arya, she is building a heart-led creative production studio — a sanctuary for meaningful storytelling in collaboration with photo and video journalists, artists, and visionaries.
+Through Sitio Arya, Maj is building a heart-led creative production studio—a sanctuary for meaningful storytelling in collaboration with photo and video journalists, artists, and visionaries.
 Together, they create soul-stirring documentaries, visual narratives, and experiences that reflect collective healing, cultural remembrance, and planetary care.

 Back to Top